BorgwardtLab/Kernelized-Rank-Learning/README.md

     k:       an integer indicates the k in NDCG@k in training

-    lambda:  a float indictes the aregularization parameter
+    lambda:  a float indictes the regularization parameter

     gamma:   a float indicates the gamma in rbf kernel or 'linear' for linear kernel